nomic/roz/README.md

 roz statement will not be called.

 Additionally, the rozed router demands that you include at least one `roz` statement in any route you declare.
-So if you forget, like this:
+So, if you forget, like this:
 ```js
 rozed.get( "/posts/:id", doStuff )
 ```